wayock/grocery-list/README.md

 ----
 ### Need a Better List?

-Do you often go grocery shopping for multiple people?
+- Do you need a better way to keep track of grocery items?

-Do you need a better way to keep track of grocery items?
+- Do you often go grocery shopping for multiple people?

-Wish you could share your grocery list with others in real time to have a better, more efficient shopping experience?
+- Wish you could share your grocery list with others in real time to have a better, more efficient shopping experience?

 You’re in luck!
 The Grocery List web application is just what you need to keep track of your groceries.